 - Nail Removal.
 Removal of the entire nail allows for complete removal of the area of infection.
 This can be very effective if only one or two nails are involved.
 Very little recovery time is required and all normal activities can usually be resumed the next day.
 Drawbacks include the potential for the nail to regrow a little thicker than normal or for an ingrown nail to occur as the nail regrows.
 If a nail has become deformed from nail fungus, a permanent removal of the nail is often the best solution.
 Following a permanent nail removal, new skin grows where the nail used to be.

 We Can Help

 If you think you have toenail fungus, call us at (317) 573-4250.
-Doctors Helms, Bowers, or Higgins will help you decide on the best treatment option for you.
+Our doctors will help you decide on the best treatment option for you.